sophiebatten123/GinAmore/README.md

 The following features would help improve the site further, given more time I would have liked to have included these elements in my current project:

+- Unfortunately due to time constraints one of the user stories, which allows users to login/register using social media platforms was not completed in this iteration.
+Therefore, this would be included as a future enhancement to the project.
 - Recommended gin products within the cocktail recipe pages of the site, pointing users to mentioned gins and increasing the CTR of the site further, whilst improving sales.
 - Extended sorting capabilities of the cocktail recipes to improve UX further and help them find their favourites.
 - Improve searching to extend to cocktail recipes not only products.